DavidTimi1/Message_50/README.md

 - **Cross-Platform Support**: Access your chats on mobile, tablet, and desktop devices.
 - **Real-Time Messaging**: Instant message delivery using WebSockets.
 - **Media Sharing**: Share images, videos, and documents securely.
-- **User-Friendly Interface**: A clean and intuitive design for effortless navigation.
+- **User-Friendly Interface and Experience**: A clean and intuitive design for effortless navigation.

 ---